OpenNHM/Deadwood_PRA/README.md

 The code requires only a dense point cloud (ideally derived from UAV photogrammetry or ULS) and a reference DTM.

-To run the code, the paths to the input and results folders must be adjusted.
+To run the provided R code, the paths to the input folders must be adjusted.

 For testing the code, we provide following datasets: